 Speaking of which, your customizations will not be limited to one store.
 You can go ahead to expand dynamically by creating multiple stores, all of which can be managed collectively on a single interface.

 WooCommerce is younger than OpenCart by three years because it was not launched until 2011.
 Interestingly, however, it took a different approach.
-Instead of being built as an independent ecommerce platform- WooThemes, its developer- it was availed as an open-source WordPress plugin that transforms a standard WordPress site into a fully-functional online store.
+Instead of being built as an independent ecommerce platform- WooThemes, its developer- it was availed as an open-source WordPress plugin that transforms a standard WordPress site into a fully-functional online store with a similar database of free and paid theme offerings from the community (just like the WordPress theme and plugin marketplace).

 And that alone is kicker when you come to think of it.
 It simply means that you need to set up a WordPress site before you get to install WooCommerce.

-But, in retrospect, WordPress has enjoyed an increasingly huge following over the years.
+But, in retrospect, the WordPress CMS has enjoyed an increasingly huge following over the years with ad avid community to spread technical knowledge and ecommerce tools.
 This, combined with WooCommerce’s robust ecommerce functionalities has made it a huge success in the industry.

 2015 was a particularly phenomenal year for the platform.
 It was acquired by Automattic, which is, in fact, the same company that owns WordPress.
 It has since grown quite exceptionally, with some of its users praising it for its all-around simplicity and flexibility.